cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/builtin_compilation_flags.md

 5 |     foo()
   |     ^^^ deprecated
   |
-  # note: this warning can be suppressed by setting the compiler option `-Woff deprecated`
+  # 1note: this warning can be suppressed by setting the compiler option `-Woff deprecated`

 1 warning generated, 1 warning printed.
 ```